panchul/workspace/doc/Motivational.md

  around.
 And it's like we're not supposed to dance at all anymore."
 —
 Btw, this is from the book “A Man Without a Country” (by Kurt Vonnegut), which ideally you buy walking to a local book store.

 ---

+"If my critics saw me walking over the Thames they would say it was because I couldn't swim."
+Margaret Thatcher

+---